Blog Hero

 According to the National Eye Institute, cataract surgery is one of the most common and safe types of surgery performed in the United States.
 Carolina Eyecare Physicians is committed to providing the highest quality of care with acclaimed surgeons and advanced technology in cataract surgery.

 Rest assured, with board-certified ophthalmologists, cataract surgery has a high success rate, with 95% of patients showing improved vision.
-Generally, cataract surgery is not painful and performed under local anesthesia while you are awake.
+Generally, cataract surgery is not painful and is performed under local anesthesia while you are awake.

 What Are Cataracts